Transition Amplitudes in 3D Quantum Gravity: Boundaries and Holography in the Coloured Boulatov Model: Topology of Coloured Graphs with Non-Empty Boundaries

 \begin{proof} Let us assume without loss of generality that the colours involved in the $k$-dipole are $1,\dots,k$, because if $0$ is involved in the dipole, the two $(d+1-k)$-bubbles separated by $d_{k}$ are both closed and the claim is trivially true in this case.
 The general situation is sketched in the figure below

 By assumption, one of the $(d+1-k)$-bubbles separated by $d_{k}$ is closed and we choose without loss of generality the bubble $\mathcal{B}_{v}^{d+1-k}$ containing $v$.
 Note that the vertices $a_{i}$ do not necessarily have to be distinct and similarly for the $b_{i}$'s.
 Furthermore, $b_{0}$ could in principle be a $1$-valent boundary vertex.
 Clearly all the bicoloured paths starting and ending at an external leg of colour $0i$ with $i\in\{1,\dots,k\}$, which are going through the dipole, necessarily contain the vertices $a_{0}$ and $b_{0}$ and still exist after contracting $d_{k}$.
 Next, consider a bicoloured path containing the vertex $w$ of colour $0j$ with $j\in\{k+1,\dots,d\}$.
 Such a path connects the vertex $b_{0}$ with $w$ and the vertex $w$ with $b_{j}$.
 Now, if we contract the dipole $d_{k}$, then this bicoloured path still exists precisely because we have assumed that $\mathcal{B}_{v}^{d+1-k}$ is closed: The path in $\mathcal{G}/d_{k}$ connects the vertex $b_{0}$ with $a_{0}$, the vertex $a_{0}$ with $a_{j}$ by a bicoloured path of colours $0j$ and the vertex $a_{j}$ with $b_{j}$.
 This shows that all the non-cyclic faces of $\mathcal{G}$ are still contained in $\mathcal{G}/d_{k}$.
-Furthermore, it also clear that we do not produce new non-cyclic faces, since the number of external legs is left untouched in this case.
+Furthermore, it is also clear that we do not produce new non-cyclic faces, since the number of external legs is left untouched in this case.
 Therefore, we conclude that $\partial\mathcal{G}=\partial(\mathcal{G}/d_{k})$.
-As discussed previously, equivalent boundary graphs does in general not imply that the two complexes $\Delta_{\mathcal{G}}$ and $\Delta_{\mathcal{G}/d_{k}}$ have the same boundaries, since there could be some additional pinching effect.
-However, it easy to see that the number of boundary components of all the bubbles in $\mathcal{G}$ does not change under a dipole contraction, by a similar argument as above. \end{proof}
+Since there is a natural inclusion of bubbles of $\mathcal{G}/d_{k}$ into bubbles of $\mathcal{G}$, the multiplicities of bubbles do not change, which implies that also the boundary complexes are the same. \end{proof}

 Note that a dipole move does not always preserve the topology.
 This can easily be seen by the fact that performing a dipole move is the same as performing the connected sum of two submanifolds, as mentioned in Remark \ref{DipoleConSum}(b).
 For example, whenever both of these two submanifolds are neither spheres nor balls, a dipole move will change the topology of the manifold.
 Let us introduce the following terminology: